w3c/wot/proposals/policies/async-decision.md

 ### Normative Changes

-- For normative or breaking changes to a specification, approval is required by at least two Editors of a specification that are not from the same organization.
+- For normative or breaking changes to a specification, approval is required by at least two Editors of a specification who are not from the same organization or who are Invited Experts.
 Editors should use GitHub's code review tool to either:
   - Approve the pull request.
 The approval should be clear and if there any further changes needed, they should be requested to the pull request (see below) or a separate issue should be opened.
   - Request changes to the pull request, explained in a comment
   - Comment to say that they have no strong opinion or that they abstain, deferring to the opinion of other editors